steder/giraffe/README.md

 This is partly a reaction to looking at the imgix service, which is "not just imagemagick on ec2", and saying that "imagemagick on ec2" sounds an awful lot like something I actually want.

+More specifically, this started out as something to help out the design team and ended up replacing a venerable set of cronjobs that copied images from all over, resized them, and uploaded dozens of variants to S3.

+Instead, we moved to uploading original images to S3 and letting the resizing, overlays, etc happen dynamically in Giraffe.

 ![travis ci build status](https://travis-ci.org/steder/giraffe.png)

 ## Why call it Giraffe?

 I wanted a name with a soft G sound and I didn't have any better ideas.
-I'm actively soliciting suggestions for a better name.

 ## About